msuero-alt/data-analytics-portfolio/retail-rfm-analysis/README.md

-# Superstore Sales Analysis
+# Online Retail Customer Segmentation (RFM Analysis)

 **Author:** Marlon Suero
 **Tools Used:** Python, pandas, matplotlib, seaborn
-**Dataset:** Superstore Retail Dataset
+**Dataset:** Online Retail II Dataset
-**Project Type:** Exploratory Data Analysis (EDA)
+**Project Type:** Customer Analytics / RFM Segmentation

 ---

 ## Project Objective
-Analyze retail sales data to identify key revenue drivers, top customers, and seasonal sales patterns.
+Segment customers based on purchasing behavior using RFM (Recency, Frequency, Monetary) metrics to identify high-value and at-risk customers.

 ---

 ## Business Questions
-1. Which product categories generate the most revenue?
+1. Which customers purchase most frequently?
-2. Which customers generate the highest lifetime value?
+2. Which customers generate the highest revenue?
-3. Which regions produce the most sales?
-4. Are there seasonal sales trends?
+3. Which customers have not purchased recently and may be at risk of churn?
+4. How can customers be segmented into meaningful behavioral groups?

 ---

 ## Key Features
-- Data cleaning and preprocessing
+- Data cleaning and preprocessing for transaction-level data
-- Revenue analysis by product, region, and customer
+- RFM calculation and segmentation
+- Visualization of top products, countries, and monthly revenue trends
-- Monthly and seasonal trend visualization
+- Identification of high-value and at-risk customers
-- Top customer identification

 ---

 ## How to Run
-1. Open `superstore_sales_analysis.ipynb` in Jupyter Notebook or VS Code.
+1. Open `online_retail_rfm_analysis.ipynb` in Jupyter Notebook or VS Code.
-2. Make sure you have Python 3.x installed with the following packages:
+2. Ensure Python 3.x and the following packages are installed:
    - pandas
    - numpy
    - matplotlib
    - seaborn
+   - openpyxl
-3. Place `Sample - Superstore.csv` in the same folder as the notebook.
+3. Place `online_retail_II.xlsx` in the same folder as the notebook.
 4. Run all cells sequentially to reproduce the analysis.

 ---

 ## Key Insights
-- Technology products generate the highest total revenue.
-- A small group of customers contribute disproportionately to overall sales.
+- A small percentage of customers generate the majority of total revenue.
-- Sales show seasonal spikes toward the end of the year.
-- The West region consistently generates the most revenue.
+- High purchase frequency correlates with higher lifetime value.
+- Some customers show potential churn risk due to inactivity.
+- RFM segmentation reveals actionable behavioral groups for targeted marketing.

 ---

 ## Conclusion
-This project demonstrates how retail sales data can be analyzed to inform business decisions.
-Insights from this analysis can guide inventory planning, marketing strategies, and customer engagement initiatives.
+This project highlights the power of transaction-level analysis to segment customers.
+Businesses can leverage these insights to optimize marketing campaigns, retain high-value clients, and improve overall revenue.